shae-aguillardo/BasicWebApp/README.md

-# UT Quiz
+# Silly Self-Aware Quiz
-Answering questions about UT
+This site cycles through questions and answering them indicates whether it is right or wrong.